 In Tranche 1 CRCWSC research was able to show the clear physical urban cooling benefits of different levels and types of urban greening, but there is currently no credible estimate of the economic value of the cooling produced under different scenarios of WSUD adoption.
 Therefore there is currently no way to use UHI mitigation in any policy position or business case for greening cities and integrated water management policy changes.

-- Current regulatory settings for WSUD/WWCM;
+- Current regulatory settings for WSUD/WWCM (base line);

 - Proposed changes for WSUD/WWCM; and